JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Infinite query messages #DONE
 - Filter messages to only show posts between the two users #DONE
 - Let's make the messages feed infinite with 10 messages loaded initially, in chronological order starting from the bottom. #DONE
-- Search result highlight is going out of bounds - Fix it
+- Search result highlight is going out of bounds - Fix it #DONE
+- The user's messages should be on the right, the correspondent on the left #DONE
+- Refresh the messages when a user posts
+- Search bar should also search messages and display the users and messages mixed
 - Clear all button to delete all search results
 - Previous search results for logged in users
-- Search bar should also search messages and display the users and messages mixed
 - Most recently messaged users should appear on the main page
-- The user's messages should be on the right, the correspondent on the left
 - Seen if the message was opened
 - Photos, gifs and emojis, perhaps reuse the create post wizard to send messages also by adding one more condition
 - Messages can be copied